Property ID #40079

 Call For Pricing

-Generous furnished one, two and three bedroom apartments within a low key development in Murray, UT.
-Located south of Salt Lake City close to I-15, the development is convenient for…
+Vibrant furnished one, two and three bedroom apartments within a modern development in Roy, UT.
+Located south of Ogden and north of Salt Lake City, the development is by Hill…

 Call For Pricing